-To really take full advantage of Teams, you need to understand how it interacts with Microsoft’s cloud-based suite of productivity apps and services —a fact that became apparent as we developed ShareGate Apricot, our Teams management tool.
+To really take full advantage of Teams, you need to understand how it interacts with Microsoft’s cloud-based suite of productivity apps and services —a fact that became apparent as we developed ShareGate, our Teams management tool.

 So, let’s take a closer look at how Microsoft 365 Groups, Microsoft Teams, and SharePoint interact and best practices for setting them up to keep your tenant running like a well-oiled machine.

 What is Microsoft 365 Groups

 Microsoft 365 Groups functions as a membership service which powers the different Microsoft 365 teamwork apps such as Power BI, Stream and SharePoint.

 It’s a convenient way for you to set and manage users’ various roles, accesses and permissions for the teamwork apps.
 This means you can decide how you want users within a group to interact and collaborate within the different Microsoft 365 apps.